-With over $100 billion in assets and economic activity along the waterfront, the Seawall underpins the Historic Embarcadero Promenade, many of the city’s iconic destinations, parks, restaurants, and local businesses – all drawing in more than 24 million people who visit the waterfront each year.
+The Seawall underpins the Historic Embarcadero Promenade, many of the city’s iconic destinations, parks, and local businesses – attracting more than 24 million people to the waterfront each year.
+All told, the Seawall supports over $100 billion in economic activity and assets along the waterfront.

 Learn More and Stay Engaged